Kabul: Timurid and Mughal era

-In the 14th century, Kabul became a major trading centre under the kingdom of Timur (Tamerlane).
-In 1504, the city fell to Babur from the north and made into his headquarters, which became one of the principal cities of his later Mughal Empire.
-In 1525, Babur described Kabulistan in his memoirs by writing that:
+In the late 14th century, Kabul became a major trading centre in the kingdom of Timur (Tamerlane), and in following decades was ruled by branches of Timurid dynasty.
+In 1504, the city was captured by Babur from its Arghun usurper after his uncle Ulugh Beg II, who had previously ruled Kabul, died in 1501, and was made his headquarters, which later became one of the principal cities of the Mughal Empire.
+In the early 16th century, Babur described Kabulistan in his memoirs by stating the following:

 There are many differing tribes in the Kābul country; in its dales and plains are Turks and clansmen and 'Arabs; and in its town and in many villages, Sārts; out in the districts and also in villages are the Pashāi, Parājī, Tājik, Bīrkī and Afghān tribes.
 In the western mountains are the Hazāra and Nikdīrī tribes, some of whom speak the Mughūlī tongue.
 In the north-eastern mountains are the places of the Kāfirs, such as Kitūr and Gibrik.
 To the south are the places of the Afghān tribes.

-Mirza Muhammad Haidar Dughlat, a poet from Hindustan who visited at the time wrote: "Dine and drink in Kabul: it is mountain, desert, city, river and all else."
-It was from here that Babur began his 1526 conquest of Hindustan, which was ruled by the Afghan Lodi dynasty and began east of the Indus River in what is present-day Pakistan.
-Babur loved Kabul due to the fact that he lived in it for 20 years and the people were loyal to him, including the weather that he was used to.
-His wish to be buried in Kabul was finally granted.
+Mirza Muhammad Haidar Dughlat, an author and general from Moghulistan who visited at the time, wrote: "Dine and drink in Kabul: it is mountain, desert, city, river and all else."
+It was from here that Babur began his 1526 conquest of Hindustan, which was ruled by the Afghan Lodi dynasty by crossing the Indus River in present-day Pakistan.
+Babur loved Kabul and its weather that he was used to.
+He was initially buried in Agra but following his wish, he was later buried in Kabul.
 The inscription on his tomb contains the famous Persian couplet, which states: